Eschatologue/CM_wiki/docs/class/paladin/index.md

 ### Level 11: Radiant Strikes

 Your strikes now carry supernatural power.
-When you hit a target with an attack roll using a Melee weapon or an Unarmed Strike, the target takes an extra 1d8 Radiant damage.
+When you hit a target with an attack roll using a Melee weapon or an Unarmed Strike, the target takes an extra 1d8 :dmg-radiant: Radiant damage.

 ### Level 14: Restoring Touch